martin-ottens/proto2testbed/baseimage-creation/README.md

      apt-get -y install my-dependency
      touch /etc/my-dependecy/installed
      ```
-   - `-m <directory>`: Mount a local direcotry with additional dependencies or packages to `/mnt/additional`.
+   - `-m <directory>`: Mount a local directory with additional dependencies or packages to `/mnt/additional`.
 Can be used together with the extra command flag to install custom packages, e.g.:
      ```
      apt-get -y install /mnt/additional/my-package.deb
      ```